inexorgame-obsolete/wiki-mirror/Build.md

   * Click on `Build`

 ## Get the data
-We have seperated repositories for our code and the data.
+We have separated repositories for our code and the data.
 To actually start Inexor you will also need [the data](https://github.com/inexor-game/data).
 It's highly recommend to keep the repositories clean and to create a directory in which you compile + copy the data, to run Inexor.

 ## Run
 Start Inexor with the `inexor.bat` file.